archiezgg/cashcalc-backend/APIdocs.md

 This section serves as an API documentation for the frontend side to be able to query data succesfully.

 ### /login
-Provides interface for login, returns with a JWT access token and a refresh token in cookies if the login was succesful.
+Provides interface for login, returns with a JWT access token and a refresh token in headers if the login was succesful.
 * HTTP method: _POST_
 * HTTP response:
 	* _200 if successful_